ELydiaT19/etch-a-sketch/README.md

 # 🎨 Etch-a-sketch

 ## About the project
-Game allowing the user to draw on a grid, upon mouse hover.
+Game for user to draw on a grid, upon mouse hover.
 <br>Created as part of The Odin Project Web Development Foundations <a href="https://www.theodinproject.com/lessons/foundations-etch-a-sketch">curriculum</a>.

 #### ► <a href="">Live demo</a> 👀